Showing posts with label Rhode Island. Show all posts

 • Does that sound like a mean or wicked person to you?
 A grandmother who wanted her grandchild to have the best education and inherit her money?

 One thing I would like to clarify, if you hadn't realized this yet, the Sherman property is NOT the Arnold Estate that the Perron family purchased on Round Top Road.
 Bathsheba never lived on the Old Arnold Estate.
-The Sherman property, if you look at the map to the right, was southeast of the Arnold Estate.
+If you look at the map, there were multiple Sherman properties, and remember also, Bathsheba was a Thayer first, and didn't have any association to the Arnold property.

 WERE THERE ANY SUICIDES OR MURDERS AT THE OLD ARNOLD ESTATE?